OfficeDev/office-js-docs-pr/docs/outlook/mobile-log-appointments.md

     - The "desktop" and "mobile" values in the "ribbons.requirements.formFactors" array configure the **Log to Contoso CRM** button to appear in Outlook on mobile devices and on desktop clients.
     - The "logEventMeetingDetailsAttendee" value in the "contexts" array configures the add-in button to appear in the Appointment Attendee surface, so that users can open a task pane to view and log their appointment notes.
     - The object in the "ribbons.tabs.groups.controls" array configures the add-in button to open a task pane in Outlook desktop clients.
 The "actionId" property must match the "actions.id" of the object in the "runtimes" array.
-    - The "customMobileGroup" property configures the add-in button to open a task pane in Outlook on mobile devices.
-All nine of the icon objects specified are required for a mobile button.
-Additionally, the "actionId" property must match the "actions.id" of the object in the "runtimes" array.
+    - The object in the "ribbons.tabs.customMobileRibbonGroups" array configures the add-in button to open a task pane in Outlook on mobile devices.
+All nine of the objects specified in the "customMobileRibbonGroups.controls.icons" array are required for a mobile button.
+Additionally, the "customMobileRibbonGroups.controls.actionId" property must match the "actions.id" of the object in the "runtimes" array.

     ```json
     {